Melchi-Zedek/Melchi-Zedek/README.md

 # Melchi-Zedek
+I am King of Salem.
 Listen to me and i will teach you wisdom!!